Bebi (vizier)

-Bebi was an Egyptian vizier under king Mentuhotep II in the Eleventh Dynasty.
-He is known only from a relief fragment found in the mortuary temple of the king at Deir el-Bahari.
+Bebi was an ancient Egyptian vizier under king Mentuhotep II in the Eleventh Dynasty.

+He is known with certainty only from a relief fragment found in the mortuary temple of the king at Deir el-Bahari.
 The fragment is now in the British Museum.
 The short caption to the figure of Bebi reads: vizier, zab-official, the one belonging to the curtain Bebi.
 Bebi might have been the first Middle Kingdom official with that title.
 His successor was Dagi.
 Perhaps Bebi started his career as treasurer: indeed, a treasurer with the name Bebi is known from the stela of a minor official called Maati, now in the Metropolitan Museum of Art, New York (acc. no. 14.2.7).